CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/IGMP-and-MLD-Snooping.md

 ## Optimized Multicast Flooding (OMF)

 IGMP snooping restricts multicast forwarding only to the ports that receive IGMP report messages.
-If the ports do not receive IGMP reports, multicast traffic floods to all ports in the bridge domain (also know as unregistered multicast (URMC) traffic).
+If the ports do not receive IGMP reports, multicast traffic floods to all ports in the bridge domain (also know as [URMC](## "Unregistered Multicast") traffic).
 To restrict this flooding to only mrouter ports, you can enable OMF.

 To enable OMF: